AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ### Download and prep the data

-1. Download [luma-products.csv](assets/luma-products.csv) into your `Luma Tutorial Assets` folder.
+1. You should have already downloaded and unzipped [luma-data.zip](assets/luma-data.zip) into your `Luma Tutorial Assets` folder.

-1. Open the file in a text editor and replace all instances of `_techmarketingdemos` with your own underscore-tenant value as seen in your own schemas
-1. Save the updated file
+1. Confirm that you have`luma-products.csv`

 ### Create a workflow